jjensenral/AdventOfCode2020/README.md

 ## Possible points of interest

+These are the potentially least uninteresting parts of each day's code.
 The numbers below reference the days in question.

 01. Use of `do*` to loop across lists, à la `maplist`
 02. Use of `re-search-forward` to loop through buffer collecting matches
 03. `solve2` is functional.  `incf` simple macro (which is also in `'cl`)
 04. This is a slightly trickier puzzle or at least seems to require more code.
 Maybe the test dispatch is the thing to check out.
+05. Using the same list twice to inspect adjacent elements